edxu96/RexNet/docs/PhD/README.md

 It is vital to validate simulation programs based on measured data. [ross2012simulation](#reference) For example, simulated forecast evolution should be analyzed according to standard analytical tools for forecasting [madsen2005standardizing](#reference) and compared to results from state-of-art forecast techniques.

+### 3-4.
+Dynamic Pricing and Procurement Problem

 Some real-world experiments regarding key assumptions can be conducted.
 As discussed before, RexNet can be established in a hierarchical structure, so retailers can be introduced to represent a group of prosumers, which can be applied in incumbent power systems.
 Retailers act as market makers with one side being electricity market families and the other side being prosumers.
-Thus, retailers face a dynamic pricing problem.
+Thus, retailers face a dynamic pricing and procurement problem.
 There is much relevant literature, like the newsvendor problem with multiple procurements in supply chains [wang2012multiordering](#reference), dynamic pricing techniques for capacity-constrained services [monahan2004dynamic](#reference) and inventory management for perishable products [nahmias2011perishable](#reference).

 ![](../../images/4-11.png)

+## 4. Expected Contributions

+The assumption of time invariance can be relaxed once short-term models are mature.
+The existence of investments, ageing and accidents bring about more randomness and flexibility. [spyrou2019planning](#reference) The ultimate goal of this project is to formulate a new structure for resilient, low-carbon, low-cost energy systems.

+Once simulation methods validated, reservation-based exchange markets can be applied in other industries like food supply chains, retailing, banking, etc. For example, similar assets can still be pooled, when personalized limit order books are introduced to make matches satisfy requirements from both sides.
+The process is similar to that in Peer-to-Peer markets with bilateral trade agreements. [sousa2019peer](#reference)

 Some problems are expected to be solved:

 * The effect of reservations on responsive clients, who can adapt their needs to current states, is not clear.
 It may be modelled by an intra-personal game where a decision-maker is summarized by a succession of selves [brocas2009dynamic](#reference) and joint workings of time inconsistency and consciousness. [birchler2007information](#reference)
 * When optimization problems in RHPO are formulated nonlinearly, it may be hard to obtain shadow prices, which helps indicate costs of flexibility and responsiveness.
 * Agent should be able to learn and adapt to evolving situations. [franklin1997it](#reference)
-* The determination of weight matrices is the challenge faced by MPC researchers as well. [rawlings2019model](#reference)
+* The determination of weight matrices is the challenge faced by MPC researchers as well [rawlings2019model](#reference), and the tuning relies heavily on methods discussed in section 3-4.
 * Rex may be unstable because of coordination failures.

-## 6. Expected Contributions

-The assumption of time invariance can be relaxed once short-term models are mature.
-The existence of investments, ageing and accidents bring about more randomness and flexibility. [spyrou2019planning](#reference) The ultimate goal of this project is to formulate a new structure for resilient, low-carbon, low-cost energy systems.

-Once simulation methods validated, reservation-based exchange markets can be applied in other industries like food supply chains, retailing, banking, etc. For example, similar assets can still be pooled, when personalized limit order books are introduced to make matches satisfy requirements from both sides.
-The process is similar to that in Peer-to-Peer markets with bilateral trade agreements. [sousa2019peer](#reference)

 The expected outputs are listed: